Subscribe To This Site

 The way an air conditioner gauges work is by open and closing the hand valve.
 Yeah, I’m serious.
 That is simply!

-As you can see in AC gauge assembly above, it has needle and small port to the utility chamber from both high and low pressure chamber.
+As we can see in AC gauge assembly above, it has needle and small port to the utility chamber from both high and low pressure chamber.

-This needle and small port allow the air conditioner refrigerant to flow from low pressure chamber to utility chamber or across from low pressure chamber to high pressure chamber.
+This needle and small port allow the refrigerant to flow from low pressure chamber to utility chamber or across from low pressure chamber to high pressure chamber.

-To open the low pressure hand valves, you have to turn it counterclockwise.
-What you are opening is the low pressure port to the utility chamber.
-And to close the low pressure port to the utility chamber you have to turn clockwise.
+To open the low pressure hand valves, we have to turn it counterclockwise.
+What we’re opening is the low pressure port to the utility chamber and to close the low pressure port to the utility chamber we have to turn it clockwise.

-The way you open and close the high pressure hand valve is similar to compound gauge (low pressure gauge).
-You turn counterclockwise to open AC gauge and to close the gauge you turn clockwise.
+The way we open and close the high pressure hand valve is similar to compound gauge (low pressure gauge).
+We turn counterclockwise to open AC gauge and to close the gauge we turn clockwise.

-When you connect low pressure hoses to air conditioner low pressure side (suction line), you’ll automatically read the pressure in the low pressure gauges without opening anything.
+When we connect low pressure hoses to air conditioner low pressure side (suction line), we’ll automatically read the pressure in the low pressure gauges without opening anything.
 It does the same with the high pressure side.

-If you need to read the pressure and temperature of close-system, you just connected HVAC gauges to AC units.
+If we need to read the pressure and temperature of close-system, we’ll just connected HVAC gauges to central air conditioner.

 HVAC gauges videos